How to Plan a Hiking Trip?

 Select an area

-You can do that with some help from the Internet, guidebooks, maps, magazine articles, hiking blogs, local outing clubs, and guides and outfitters.
+You can do that with some help from the Internet, guidebooks, maps, magazine articles, outdoor websites, hiking blogs, trekking agencies, local outing clubs, and guides and outfitters.
 First, of course, you have to decide where you want to start and finish.
 Most people have their own preferences based on the nature of the terrain, great stories they’ve read or heard, even on some stunning pictures and photos.
 Once you have chosen your partner(s) or decided to solo hike, pull out the guidebooks and pick a trail.
 In addition to trail descriptions, better guidebooks will include time estimates, elevation gain and loss, and warnings about less-obvious hazards.
 This way you’ll get some valuable preliminary information.
 If you are going into less-traveled areas, you may have to glean this information from Internet blogs or topographic maps.
 A Web search with Google is a good place to start.
 Once you’ve selected an area, you can obtain up-to-date information from the land managers, fellow hikers, Internet or state/local agencies and institutions.

 Obtain up-to-date information